MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the `Object` is touched by the user's controller.
-If a trainee is already touching the specified object while this condition is active, it is fulfilled immediately.
+The Touch Object condition is fulfilled when the `Object` is touched by the user's controller.
+If a user is already touching the specified object while this condition is active, this condition is fulfilled immediately.

 ### Configuration